yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

-researchers delving into the transformation power of generative artificial intelligence, the shift from the Software-as-a-Service model to Service-as-a Software could truly become the next generation's focal point from a business perspective. *Software-as-a-Service (SoftServ)* was formally coined in 2001 in the [SIIA report](https://pdfcoffee.com/16993-saas-strategic-backgrounder-pdf-free.html), and it got large-scale proliferation by the adoption of cloud-based services
+researchers delving into the transformation power of generative artificial intelligence, the shift from the Software-as-a-Service model to Service-as-a Software could truly become the next generation's focal point from a business perspective. *Software-as-a-Service* was formally coined in 2001 in the [SIIA report](https://pdfcoffee.com/16993-saas-strategic-backgrounder-pdf-free.html), and it got large-scale proliferation by the adoption of cloud-based services